ThemezerNX/LayoutDocs/docs/guide/examples/stationary-game-icons/index.md

 ## Firmware <8.x

-On firware version 7.x and lower, it is fairly easy to move the game icons around.
+On firmware version 7.x and lower, it is fairly easy to move the game icons around.
 In order to make them stationary do the following:

 1. Change the X,Y scale of `RootPane` in `RdtBtnIconGame.bflyt` to your likings
 2. Change the X scale of `N_Game` in `RdtBase.bflyt` to `100000.0`